imanidev/imanidev/README.md

 - Exploring the latest and greatest in tech
 - Crafting user-friendly apps to make life easier
-- Sharing insights and experiences with other developers
+- Sharing insights and learning with other developers
 - Gardening and taking much-needed naps